American crocodile: Reproduction

 American crocodiles breed in late fall or early winter, engaging in drawn-out mating ceremonies in which males emit low-frequency bellows to attract females.
 Body size is more important than age in determining reproductive capabilities, and females reach sexual maturity at a length of about 2.8 m.
 In February or March, gravid females will begin to create nests of sand, mud, and dead vegetation along the water's edge.
+Mounds are often built in areas such as well-drained beaches and abandoned canal levees.
 Nest location is crucial, and with the correct amount of vegetation, the eggs will develop within a small temperature range.
 Because sex determination is temperature-dependent in crocodilians, slight aberrations in temperature may result in all-male or all-female clutches, which would possibly harm the health of the population.
 About one month later, when it is time to lay, the female will dig a wide hole diagonally into the side of the nest and lay 30 to 70 eggs in it, depending on her size.
+Females will maintain and reuse these holes for many years.
 After laying, the female may cover the eggs with debris or leave them uncovered.
 The white, elongated eggs are 8 cm long and 5 cm wide, with a number of pores in the brittle shell.

 During the 75- to 80-day incubation period, the parents will guard the nest, often inhabiting a hole in the bank nearby.
 Females especially have been known to guard their nests with ferocity.
-But in spite of these precautions, American crocodile eggs sometimes fall prey to raccoons (arguably the most virulent natural predator of crocodilian nests in the Americas), coatis, foxes, skunks or other scavenging mammals (including coyotes in Mexico and American black bears in southern Florida), as well as large predatory ants, crabs and vultures.
+But in spite of these precautions, American crocodile eggs sometimes fall prey to raccoons in Florida, Belize and Costa Rica (arguably the most virulent natural predator of crocodilian nests in the Americas), white-nosed coatis in Costa Rica, foxes, skunks (Conepatus, Mephitis and Spilogale spp.) in Mexico or other scavenging mammals (including coyotes in Mexico and American black bears in southern Florida), as well as red imported fire ants in Florida, crabs (Atlantic blue crabs in Florida and great land crabs in Mexico) and vultures (turkey vultures in Florida and black vultures in Panama).
 In Panama, green iguanas were seen to dig up and prey on American crocodile eggs occasionally, although in several cases were caught by the mother American crocodile and eaten.
 Crocodilian eggs are somewhat brittle, but softer than bird eggs.
 Despite noticeable nest guarding during egg incubation, guarding of young after hatching seems to be minimal in this species.